sneexy-boi/fedi-emojis/README.md

 Emoji packs created by gathering emojis and random images from the internet and creating importable ZIPs.

-Lack of credits may be due most of these are emojis being reuploaded everywhere and lacking original sources/credits.
+Credits mentioned below, licenses found within each emoji pack respectively.
+Lack of credits or licenses are due to most of these emojis being constantly reuploaded and lacking original sources.

 ## More sources to grab emojis from